-Requirements MH PHP SUD PHP ED PHP IOP Individual Therapy " Family Therapy " Group Therapy " Psychoeducation are provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. x х x x 24-hour Crisis Services х х х Х PHP Psychiatric Evaluation (initial and at least once weekly visits throughout the program) - Required and can be billed outside bundled rate x х x - IOP Psychiatric Evaluation (at least once a month) - Required and can be billed outside bundled rate - - - x Skill-Building Activities x х х X Substance Use Screening and Monitoring x х x X Drug Testing provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. x х x x Care Coordination/Transition Management/Discharge Planning x х x х Physical Exam: If stepping up or entering a PHP program, a new exam within 3 days (or 1 program day if SUD or ED).
-If stepping down within 7 days of discharge, previous exam done by behavioral health provider (inpatient or residential level of care) is accepted. x x x - Physical Exam within the first week of treatment to address the member's whole health and ensure this level of care is appropriate - - - х Medication Management - Required and can be billed outside bundled rate x х х х The program's medical director is available to consult with the program during and after normal program hours x х x x IOP Length of Stay: Min. of 3 days per week and up to 19 hours per week, with a min. of 9 hours for adults or 6 hours for adolescents - - - x PHP Length of Stay : Min. of 4 days per week and minimum of 20 hours per week (adults and adolescents) x х х - Prior authorization needed х х х - Registered nurse or higher is available 24 hours as part of program х х х - Co-occurring treatment needs to include each component of its respective PHP
+Requirements MH PHP SUD PHP ED PHP IOP Individual Therapy " Family Therapy " Group Therapy " Psychoeducation are provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. х х х х 24-hour Crisis Services х х х х PHP Psychiatric Evaluation (initial and at least once weekly visits throughout the program) - Required х х x - IOP Psychiatric Evaluation (at least once a month) - Required - - - х Skill-Building Activities х х x х Substance Use Screening and Monitoring х х х х Drug Testing provided in the amounts, frequencies and intensities as appropriate to the members treatment needs. x х x x Care Coordination/Transition Management/Discharge Planning х х x х Physical Exam: If stepping up or entering a PHP program, a new exam within three days (or one program day if SUD or ED).
+If stepping down within seven days of discharge, previous exam done by behavioral health provider (inpatient or residential level of care) is accepted. x x x - Physical Exam within the first week of treatment to address the member's whole health and ensure this level of care is appropriate - - - х Medication Management - Required and can be billed outside bundled rate - - - x The program's medical director is available to consult with the program during and after normal program hours x х x x IOP Length of Stay : Min. of three days per week and up to 19 hours per week, with a min. of nine hours for adults or six hours for adolescents - - - x PHP Length of Stay : Min. of four days per week and minimum of 20 hours per week (adults and adolescents) x х x - Prior authorization needed х х x - Registered nurse or higher is available 24 hours as part of program x х x - Co-occurring treatment needs to include each component of its respective PHP